dcdpr/did-btcr2/chapters/Index.md

 Genesis Bytes

 : The bytes used to generate a did:btcr2 identifier.
-These bytes are either a 33-byte compressed SEC encoded sec256k1 public key or a 32 byte SHA256 hash of a ::Genesis Document::.
+These bytes are either a 33-byte compressed SEC encoded sec256k1 public key or a 32-byte SHA256 hash of a ::Genesis Document::.

 Genesis Document